zippy/anansi/README-streamscapes.markdown

 # streamscapes
 Streamscapes is a set of receptors that implement a communications workflow integration platform.
 We are using streamscapes as a prototyping example as we build out the ceptr protocols, but also as a "eat-your-own-dog-food" example, to coordinate our communications, and solve the massive flow problems we experience with the currently available tools.

 This file documents the signals that defined in the streamscapes receptor complex.
-There is currently no streamscapes UI.

 ## Examples using the telnet access: